Tyler Eppler: Orix Buffaloes

 On January 15, 2019, the Orix Buffaloes purchased Eppler's contract from the Pirates.
-On December 2, 2019, he become free agent.
+In 24 games for Orix, he recorded a 4–4 record and 4.02 ERA with 25 strikeouts across 31 1/3 innings pitched.
+On December 2, Eppler became a free agent.

 Washington Nationals

 On January 9, 2020, Eppler signed a minor league deal with the Washington Nationals.
 Eppler did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, Eppler appeared in 19 games for the Triple-A Rochester Red Wings, posting a 7.75 ERA with 48 strikeouts.
 On August 24, 2021, Eppler was released by the Nationals.

 Kiwoom Heroes

 On December 17, 2021, Eppler signed a one-year, $400,000 deal with the Kiwoom Heroes of the KBO League.
 He became a free agent after the 2022 season.

 Fubon Guardians

 On January 5, 2023, Eppler signed with the Fubon Guardians of the Chinese Professional Baseball League.
+Eppler made 9 starts for Fubon, posting a 3–1 record and 2.89 ERA with 30 strikeouts in 56.0 innings pitched.
+On June 21, he was released by the Guardians.
+The release was made after Eppler decided to terminate the contract early for personal reasons.

+Sultanes de Monterrey

+On June 30, 2023, Eppler signed with the Sultanes de Monterrey of the Mexican League.
+In 7 starts for Monterrey, Eppler registered a 4–1 record and 4.23 ERA with 27 strikeouts across 38 1/3 innings pitched.

+Wei Chuan Dragons

+On February 6, 2024, Eppler signed with the Wei Chuan Dragons of the Chinese Professional Baseball League.

+Eppler re-signed with the Dragons for the 2025 season.

 Personal life

-His younger brother, Shelton, plays quarterback for the Fundidores de Monterrey.
+His younger brother, Shelton, plays quarterback for the Vienna Vikings of the European League of Football.